 I have this mat for about two or three years now and I have to say that I really like it.
 As you can see on the picture it’s foldable, which a lot of mats don’t do.
 This makes it a perfect fit for your suitcase.
 When I brought it to Portugal I didn’t even notice it at all.
 It’s very light, which makes it even easy to carry in your hand luggage if you have a bigger bag.
 So for all the travelers out there I’d really recommend this one.

 I already listed the pro’s a little on the previous paragraph, it’s light, it’s thin and it’s foldable.
 Even if you decided that you want to travel lightly this mat just fits perfectly into that lifestyle.
 For your yoga practice it’s also quite nice, the fabric prevents you from slipping off the mat, which can happen if you’re in a steaming hot country where you’re sweating a lot.

 Another thing about this mat, and it’s basically not a pro nor a con, just a little warning.
 Most of the time I just let my mat be outside so that whenever I come outside I could jump on the mat and do my yoga practice, and very often I couldn’t find my mat anymore because it got blown away by the wind :D!
 But as I said, that’s completely my fault for letting it stay outside.

-It might be a bit weird in the beginning as the mat is really thin and that makes it a bit different to hold than any other mat I’ve had so far, but the material is amazing and it really sticks well on the floor, so there will be no slippery accidents when you are doing your practice.
+It might be a bit weird in the beginning as the mats are really thin and that makes it a bit different to hold a pose than any other mat I’ve had so far.
+But the material is amazing and they really stick well on the floor, so there will be no slippery accidents when you are doing your practice.